Shadow Profiles: The Data Companies Collect on People Who Never Signed Up

 The business motivation is straightforward.
 Shadow profiles serve the advertising ecosystem in several ways.

 Better ad targeting for existing users.
-When Facebook knows that User A has three people in their contact list who browse automotive websites, Facebook can infer that User A might also be interested in car-related advertising, even if User A never visits car sites themselves.
+When Facebook knows that User A has three people in their contacts who browse car sites, Facebook can infer User A might also be interested in car ads — even if User A never visits car sites.

 Growth conversion.
-When a shadow profile subject eventually creates an account (which happens frequently, because social pressure is powerful), the platform instantly has a rich data set to work with.
+When a shadow profile subject eventually creates an account (and this happens a lot, because social pressure is powerful), the platform instantly has a rich dataset ready.
 The new user's experience feels eerily personalized from the first moment because the platform already knows their social graph, interests, and history.

 People You May Know.
 Facebook's "People You May Know" feature is powered partly by shadow profile data.
-The suggestions that feel uncomfortably accurate — recommending a therapist you visited, a person you met once at a party, a distant relative you have not spoken to in years — are the visible surface of shadow profile connections.
+The suggestions that feel creepily accurate — recommending a therapist you visited, someone you met once at a party, a distant relative you haven't spoken to in years — are the visible surface of shadow profile connections.

 The Privacy Problem Nobody Opted Into

 When your friend uploads their contacts to WhatsApp, they consent to sharing their own data.
-They do not have the authority to consent on your behalf.
-Your phone number, email address, and name are your personal data, regardless of whose contact list they appear in.
+They don't have authority to consent on your behalf.
+Your phone number, email, and name are your personal data, regardless of whose contact list they appear in.

 Yet the current legal and technical framework treats contact upload as the uploading user's decision.
-The non-user whose data is swept up has no notification, no consent mechanism, and in most cases, no way to even discover that their data has been collected.
+The non-user whose data is swept up gets no notification, no consent mechanism, and in most cases no way to even discover their data has been collected.

-The European Union's General Data Protection Regulation (GDPR) theoretically provides some protection.
-Under GDPR, collecting personal data requires a legal basis, and the data subject has the right to access, correct, and delete their data.
-But enforcing these rights when you do not even know which companies have your data, and when the data was never directly provided by you, is practically impossible for most individuals.
+The EU's General Data Protection Regulation (GDPR) theoretically provides some protection.
+Under GDPR, collecting personal data requires a legal basis, and the data subject has rights to access, correct, and delete their data.
+But enforcing these rights when you don't even know which companies have your data — and when the data was never directly provided by you — is practically impossible for most people.

 Meta has faced regulatory scrutiny over shadow profiles in multiple jurisdictions.
 The Irish Data Protection Commission, which oversees Meta's European operations, has investigated the practice.
-But enforcement has been slow, fines have been small relative to the company's revenue, and the fundamental practice continues.
+But enforcement has been slow, fines have been small relative to Meta's revenue, and the fundamental practice continues.

 What You Can Actually Do

-The uncomfortable truth is that completely preventing shadow profile creation is nearly impossible while participating in modern society.
-As long as people you know use smartphones and social media, your information will be swept up in their data streams.
+The uncomfortable truth is completely preventing shadow profiles is nearly impossible while living in modern society.
+As long as people you know use smartphones and social media, your information gets swept up in their data streams.

-That said, several concrete steps reduce the scope and accuracy of shadow profiles.
+That said, several steps reduce the scope and accuracy of shadow profiles.

 Ask people close to you to deny contact upload permissions.
 This is a social conversation, not a technical one.
-Explain to family members and close friends that when apps ask to "sync contacts," the app is uploading everyone's information, not just the user's.
+Explain to family and close friends that when apps ask to "sync contacts," the app uploads everyone's information — not just the user's.
 Suggest they deny this permission.
-Some will listen.
-Some will not.
+Some will listen, some won't.
 But reducing the number of uploads that include your data reduces the richness of any shadow profile.

 Use a dedicated email and phone number for commercial interactions.
-If your primary phone number and email appear in fewer contact lists, they are harder to use as linking identifiers.
-A secondary email for online shopping, newsletter subscriptions, and account registrations keeps your primary contact information out of the data broker ecosystem.
+If your primary phone number and email appear in fewer contact lists, they're harder to use as linking identifiers.
+A secondary email for shopping, newsletters, and registrations keeps your primary contact info out of the data broker ecosystem.

 Block tracking pixels and cookies aggressively.
-Use a browser with strong privacy protections — Firefox with Enhanced Tracking Protection, Brave, or a hardened browser configuration.
+Use a browser with strong privacy protections — Firefox with Enhanced Tracking Protection, Brave, or a hardened setup.
 Install an ad blocker that blocks tracking scripts.
 Use the Global Privacy Control signal.
 These steps reduce the browsing history component of shadow profiles.

 Submit data removal requests.
 Meta provides a mechanism for non-users to request removal of their contact information.
-The process involves receiving a confirmation code to the phone number or email you want removed.
-Other companies may have similar processes, though finding them often requires digging through privacy policy documentation.
+The process involves receiving a confirmation code at the phone number or email you want removed.
+Other companies may have similar processes, though finding them often means digging through privacy policy docs.

 Opt out of data broker collections.
-Services like data broker opt-out processes, while tedious, can remove your information from the aggregation pipelines that feed shadow profiles.
-This is an ongoing process, not a one-time fix, because brokers continuously acquire new data.
+Services that handle data broker opt-outs, while tedious, can remove your info from the aggregation pipelines feeding shadow profiles.
+This is ongoing — not a one-time fix — because brokers continuously acquire new data.

 Support regulatory action.
-The most effective long-term solution to shadow profiles is legal and regulatory change that requires explicit consent from data subjects before their information can be collected, regardless of who provides it.
-Supporting organizations that advocate for stronger data protection legislation addresses the root cause rather than the symptoms.
+The most effective long-term solution is legal and regulatory change requiring explicit consent from data subjects before their information gets collected, regardless of who provides it.
+Supporting organizations that push for stronger data protection laws addresses the root cause rather than the symptoms.

 Shadow Profiles Beyond Social Media

-The conversation about shadow profiles tends to focus on Meta because their practices are the most documented.
-But shadow profiling is an industry-wide phenomenon.
+The conversation tends to focus on Meta because their practices are the most documented.
+But shadow profiling is industry-wide.

-Data brokers like Acxiom, Oracle Data Cloud, and LexisNexis maintain databases containing information on virtually every adult in developed countries.
-These databases are compiled from public records, purchase histories, survey responses, loyalty programs, and data-sharing agreements with thousands of companies.
-You do not need to interact with a data broker directly for them to have a file on you.
+Data brokers like Acxiom, Oracle Data Cloud, and LexisNexis maintain databases on virtually every adult in developed countries.
+These are compiled from public records, purchase histories, survey responses, loyalty programs, and data-sharing agreements with thousands of companies.
+You don't need to interact with a data broker directly for them to have a file on you.

-Advertising networks maintain cross-site tracking profiles that follow you across the web.
-The programmatic advertising ecosystem shares data about your browsing behavior among dozens of companies in real-time bidding auctions that occur in milliseconds every time a web page loads.
-Each auction participant can build a profile based on the sites you visit, the content you view, and the ads you are shown.
+Advertising networks maintain cross-site tracking profiles that follow you around the web.
+The programmatic ad ecosystem shares data about your browsing behavior among dozens of companies in real-time bidding auctions that happen in milliseconds every time a page loads.
+Every auction participant can build a profile from the sites you visit, the content you view, and the ads you see.

 Retail and financial institutions share data through industry consortiums and data cooperatives.
-Your purchasing patterns at one retailer contribute to profiles maintained by industry databases that other retailers access.
-Credit bureaus compile financial behavior data from every institution you interact with — and many you do not.
+Your purchase patterns at one retailer contribute to profiles kept by industry databases that other retailers access.
+Credit bureaus compile financial behavior data from every institution you interact with — and many you don't.

 The cumulative result is a surveillance infrastructure so distributed that no single entity controls it, no single regulation covers it, and no single action by any individual can escape it entirely.
-Your shadow profile is not a single file in a single database.
-It is a distributed, fragmented, continuously updated collection of data points spread across hundreds of companies, linked together through common identifiers like your email address, phone number, advertising ID, and behavioral patterns.
+Your shadow profile isn't one file in one database.
+It's a distributed, fragmented, continuously updated collection of data points spread across hundreds of companies, linked together through common identifiers — your email, phone number, advertising ID, behavioral patterns.

 The Illusion of Opting Out

-Most tech companies offer some form of opt-out mechanism for data collection.
-Facebook allows non-users to submit contact information removal requests.
+Most tech companies offer some kind of opt-out for data collection.
+Facebook lets non-users submit contact removal requests.
 Google provides activity controls and ad personalization settings.
 Data brokers in jurisdictions with privacy laws offer opt-out forms.

-But opting out faces fundamental structural challenges.
-You cannot opt out of what you do not know exists.
+But opting out faces fundamental structural problems.
+You can't opt out of what you don't know exists.
 Many shadow profile data sources operate entirely behind the scenes, with no consumer-facing interface.
-Opting out is often temporary, not permanent.
-Data brokers that remove your information in response to a request may re-acquire it from the same sources within months.
-The opt-out process itself often requires providing identifying information, ironically confirming and enriching the profile you are trying to delete.
-Cross-company data sharing means that opting out of one company does not affect the copies of your data held by its partners, vendors, and data customers.
+Opt-outs are often temporary, not permanent — data brokers that remove your info on request may re-acquire it from the same sources within months.
+The opt-out process itself often requires giving identifying information, ironically confirming and enriching the profile you're trying to delete.
+Cross-company data sharing means opting out of one company doesn't affect copies held by its partners, vendors, and data customers.

-Researchers who have attempted systematic opt-outs from all major data brokers report that the process requires contacting dozens of companies individually, takes months of sustained effort, and must be repeated regularly because data re-accumulates.
-Services that automate this process exist, but they require ongoing subscriptions because the problem never permanently resolves.
+Researchers who've attempted systematic opt-outs from all major data brokers report that the process requires contacting dozens of companies individually, takes months of sustained effort, and must be repeated regularly because data re-accumulates.
+Services that automate this exist but need ongoing subscriptions — because the problem never permanently resolves.

-Shadow profiles represent something larger than a single company's data practices.
+Shadow profiles represent something bigger than any single company's data practices.
 They represent a fundamental shift in how personal information works in the digital age.

-In the pre-digital world, your personal information existed in discrete locations — your doctor's office, your bank, your employer's files, your government records.
-You knew approximately where your information was and who had access to it.
-Sharing it required deliberate action.
+In the pre-digital world, your personal information existed in discrete places — your doctor's office, your bank, your employer's files, government records.
+You knew roughly where your info was and who had access.
+Sharing it took deliberate action.

-In the digital world, your personal information flows continuously through networks you never interact with, aggregated by companies you have never heard of, used for purposes you have never been told about.
-Opting out of a single service does not opt you out of the ecosystem.
-Deleting an account does not delete the shadow data that existed before the account and will continue to exist after it.
+In the digital world, your personal information flows continuously through networks you never interact with, gets aggregated by companies you've never heard of, used for purposes you've never been told about.
+Opting out of one service doesn't opt you out of the ecosystem.
+Deleting an account doesn't delete the shadow data that existed before the account and will continue to exist after it.

-This is not a problem any individual can solve through personal action alone.
-It is a structural feature of the surveillance economy, and it persists because it is profitable, because enforcement is weak, and because most people do not know it is happening.
+This isn't a problem any individual can solve through personal action alone.
+It's a structural feature of the surveillance economy.
+It persists because it's profitable, because enforcement is weak, and because most people don't know it's happening.

 Now you know.
 What you do with that knowledge — and whether you share it with the people whose contact uploads contribute to your shadow profile — is up to you.